How Much You Should Budget for Home Maintenance

 Age: The age of the property can play a huge role.
-A new home built within the last 5 to 10 years will need very little maintenance, while homes 10 to 20 years old will need slightly more.
+A new home built within the last five to ten years will need very little maintenance, while homes ten to 20 years old will need slightly more.
 Once a home turns 20 or 30, there’s a good chance that major components, such as the roof, may need to be replaced.

 Condition: Some homes are more than 100 years old but are in pristine condition, thanks to previous generations exercising careful maintenance.
 Other homes, however, have been neglected and shoddily repaired over the years.
 The older the home, the more impact a previous owner’s care (or lack thereof) will impact the home’s maintenance needs.